torbensko/angular-github-readme/readme.md

     <github-readme src="torbensko/angular-github-readme"></github-readme>

-The above would cause this readme to displayed in your webpage.
+The above would result in this readme being rendered in to the current page.

 # Install